-Always worn by higher-ranking insiders, these female masks were often emblazoned with buttons and accessories of European origin.
-Cutting teeth used to be a beauty criterion.
+Always worn by higher-ranking initiates, these African masks embodying a female ancestor were often adorned with buttons and accessories of European origin.

 This item is sold with its certificate of authenticity

 You could also be interested by these items

 If your offer is accepted, the item will be ordered on your behalf automaticaly.